WHAT TO EXPECT

 The B&B in Honfleur is very rustic, dating back to the 1800's.
 Each room is unique.
 Two people may have to share a room with twin beds, while another will have their own room.
 Four people may have to share a bathroom.
 You will have a feeling of staying in a home rather than a hotel.
 There will be no air conditioning.
 There is no tv.
 There is wifi.
 Christine, the hostess, will prepare our dinners.
 She is a lovely french woman who speaks english.

 Each day we will visit one or two sites.
+You will have opportunity to paint after a quick demo.
 There will be opportunities to go off on your own.
 If you wish to visit places that are not on the agenda, you will have the freedom to do that.

 A private van driven by Kim, will be the mode of transportation outside of Paris.
 This allows the group a more personal travel experience.
 Inside Paris, we will use the metro system.